Skip to Main Content

 1. Find your course on the Courses page and select Duplicate in the row list actions on the right side.

-Adding a Reading List (Required)
+Add a Reading List

 -screenshot of list of reading lists in Alma